mrkamel/search_flip/README.md

 ## TODO

-1. Remove `require "active_record"` and active_record from gemspec

-2. Add convenience mixin for re-indexing ActiveRecord models on callbacks
+1. Add convenience mixin for re-indexing ActiveRecord models on callbacks

-3. Documentation

-4. Switch to httpary or http-rb and use custom exceptions
+2. Switch to httpary or http-rb and use custom exceptions

-5. First class support for `nested`, `has_parent` and `has_child` queries
+3. First class support for `nested`, `has_parent` and `has_child` queries

-6. Support collapse
+4. Support collapse

 ## Links